 A burqa ban will only fuel extremism.

 Banning symbols associated with extremism does not necessarily combat extremism.
-Australia abandoned it anti-burqa on recommendation of its national security agency, ASIO, which concluded the measure would only fuel radicalization campaigns and further isolate vulnerable populations.
+In Australia, there have been different bills introduced over the years to ban women from wearing the burqa in public.
+However, its national security agency, ASIO, concluded that the measure would only fuel radicalization campaigns and further isolate vulnerable populations.
 The ASIO’s conclusions have already been brought to bear in Asia: the USSR’s studious repression of Islam in Central Asia in the twentieth century gave way to Islamic revivalism that turned to radicalism in the twenty-first century, with groups like the Taliban and ISIS gaining influence in Afghanistan, Uzbekistan, and Tajikistan.
 Similarly, China’s restrictions against public expressions of Islam like growing a beard or wearing a veil has been a significant catalyst for unrest in the country’s predominantly Muslim Xinjiang region.

 Live and let live.

 Wearing a burqa is no more harmful than wearing a Marilynn Manson shirt.
 Sure, it might make some people uncomfortable, but it does nothing to threaten the safety, liberty, or freedom of any other individual.
-Furthermore, women in the West who wear burqas are a minority within a minority – Muslims in the US constitute less than 1 percent of the total population.
+If anything, today in the middle of the pandemic, those women wearing a burqa may actually blend in, given that no one else’s full face should be uncovered out in public.
+Furthermore, women in the West who wear burqas are a minority within a minority – Muslims in the US constitute less than 1.1 percent of the total population.
 As such, no legislation is required to protect onlookers from a piece of cloth most Americans are unlikely to be confronted with in the first place.

 Bottom Lines: As the East and West draw ever closer, governments will continue to be challenged to rethink the delicate balance between secularism and religious freedom.
-It is a question of values and ultimately, we must choose which value gets priority over the another.
-If given the choice to create policy, what would you choose ?
+It is a question of values and ultimately, we must choose which value gets priority over another.
+If given the choice to create policy, what would you choose?